AlessioMilanese/classify-genomes/README.md

 Consensus mOTUs: ref_mOTU_v25_01951
 Number of detected genes: 10
 Number of mapped genes: 9
-Number of genes that map to -1: 0
 Percentage of agreeing genes: 100.0%

 Gene annotation: